Fable & Fare

 OUR VENUE & VIBE

-Nestled amongst the giant pines, California black bears, mouthy blue jays, and snarky squirrels of the Los Padres National Forest just an hour from Santa Clarita or Bakersfield, (and an hour and some change from Los Angeles,) Adventure Ink Bookstore and Tea Room is one of the many beckoning shops in Pine Mountain Club Village.
+Nestled amongst the giant pines, California black bears, mouthy blue jays, and snarky squirrels of the Los Padres National Forest just an hour from Santa Clarita or Bakersfield, (and an hour and some change from Los Angeles,) Fable and Fare is one of the many beckoning shops in Pine Mountain Club Village.
 Come sip tea, listen to vinyl, sink into a comfy chair, have some warm soup, and read a great book.

 We can't wait to relax with you.